Luis-Tanese/uAdvancedZones/README.md

 <br>If you have any issues with this module you can reach out to me on discord 'tanese' or join the uScript server [here.](https://discord.gg/khSpxn8quP)
 <br>You Need AdvancedZones Plugin to Work with This uScript2 Module | The Plugin Can be Found [Here.](https://github.com/Game4Freak/AdvancedZones)

+# How to Install

+Download the .dll file from releases and put it in your server.
+The path for it is usually ".../Servers/{YOURSERVER}/uScript/Modules"

 # About

 uAdvancedZones is a module for uScript that uses the rocketMod plugin AdvancedZones and turns the enter zones into events